MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

          Property | Description
          --- | ---
-         Directory ID (Tenant ID) | Unique ID of the Microsoft Entra tenant, from step 3.a.
+         Directory ID (tenant ID) | Unique ID of the Microsoft Entra tenant, from step 3.a.
-         Application ID (Client ID) | Unique ID of the application registered in step 3.a.
+         Application ID (client ID) | Unique ID of the application registered in step 3.a.
-         Client Secret | The secret key of the application (from step 3.b).
+         Client secret | The secret key of the application (from step 3.b).
 Treat it like a password.
-         Service Principal ID | An identity for the application running as a service. (from step 3.c)
+         Service principal ID | An identity for the application running as a service. (from step 3.c)

       4. Register the ServiceNow application